 It will likely take a lot of connections to get a new hardware product to market, so you must start actively networking now to build up your list of connections.
-LinkedIn is a great place for making connections, especially for potential investors.Finally, don't forget to download your free PDF: The Ultimate Guide to Develop Your New Electronic Hardware Product.
+LinkedIn is a great place for making connections, especially for potential investors.Finally, don't forget to download your free PDF: Ultimate Guide to Develop and Sell Your New Electronic Hardware Product.
 You will also receive my weekly newsletter where I share premium content not available on my blog.

 Other content you may like: